 Aside from academic experiences, Washington College offers a tremendous variety of clubs, organizations, and events.
 Our athletic programs have a solid reputation nationwide and school spirit is never lacking.
 Traditions run deep at Washington College and our students (and faculty) are always looking forward to annual events such as Birthday Ball, War on the Shore and Flock Out.

 I hope that you will continue to explore the numerous opportunities offered at Washington College.
 If you have any questions or concerns please feel free contact me—that’s why I’m here!
 See you on campus!

 Southern Regional Director

-Hannah works for the Office of Admissions, working with prospective students from North Carolina, South Carolina, Georgia, Alabama, Kentucky, Louisiana, Mississippi, and Florida.
+Hannah works for the Office of Admissions, working with prospective students from North Carolina, South Carolina, Georgia, Alabama, Kentucky, Tennessee, Louisiana, Mississippi, and Florida.